THE FIRST KEY: A TAKE-OFF GUIDE FOR NEW PIANO TEACHERS

 Decide on how you are going to teach and where are you going to teach.
 Because wherever you are, you will need to find students; they are everywhere, yes, it’s just a matter of how you find them.
-They can be just there in your neighbourhood or they could be living at some distance from you, this prompts the question of ‘how you are going to teach’.
-Ultimately, you will be the one to decide whether you are going to be a travelling teacher; going from one house to another or are you going to start a studio?
-If you have the luxury of having your own home/apartment or a studio, nothing can be more convenient.
+They can be just there in your neighbourhood, or they could be living at some distance from you, this prompts the question of ‘how you are going to teach.

 If you don’t have a place of your own, you can even rent a small studio or an apartment where you can hold private lessons for students.
+It seems like a great idea to rent a place for your private piano classes if you have enough budget for it.
 Make sure to decorate the place appropriately, avoid distractions, and see to it that there’s no noise pollution either.
 Give the place a professional makeover with a fast internet connection and a computer/laptop in case you need to search online or demonstrate something on a computer.
 And of course, you need a piano, but I think you already have that part covered.
-But if not, you can easily rent a piano and adjust the cost of the rent in the lessons.
+But if not, you can easily rent a piano and adjust the rent cost in the lessons.
+After getting the fees from your student/clients, you can buy a new one but always look for the best one instead of going with the cheaper one.

 You are new, but that doesn’t mean you are not a professional, so you must adopt the mentality and behave accordingly.
 Treat this as an actual business and not as a hobby.
-Here’s are a few useful tips:
+Also, remember one thing, people usually prefer to buy something from a professional-looking and well-arranged place.
+We gave the buying example because people want to buy what a piano teacher has, yeah, you got it right, it is about the piano, and you can teach them how to play adorable music from it.

 - Use enrollment forms for admission of new students/pupils.

-- Conduct interviews with students to determine either they are suitable candidates who have the curiosity and skill to learn or are just going to be a waste of your time.
-You can also determine whether they will be able to afford to pay your fee or not.
+- Conduct interviews with students to determine whether they are suitable candidates who are curious and skilled to learn or are just going to be a waste of your time.

 - Set up lessons like beginners, intermediate, experts, etc. and charge accordingly.

-This way, not only you portray a professional image but trick yourself in acting to fit the role.
+This way, you not only portray a professional image but also trick yourself into acting to fit the role.

 - A Piano Teacher's Legacy - Richard Chronister.